 Now that we’re sure you’re a good borrower, let’s move forward.
 Business bank loans come in a variety of flavors, from a variety of sources.
 Below you’ll find two good articles discussing the topic.

 For the more established business, you’ll need to cover the basics discussed on the page about small business bank loans.
 You’ll learn how to prepare and where to go.
+To win your loan, bring plenty of supporting information, and choose a bank that's likely to approve you.

-For brand-new businesses, or those who might be more of a risk, you’ll want to know the basics of startup business bank loans.
+For brand-new businesses, or those that might be more of a risk, you’ll want to know the basics of startup business bank loans.
 This page will alert you to some alternative funding sources in addition to your typical banks.
 In particular, you should investigate peer to peer lending options.

 The best way to get a business bank loan is to take action.
 It is surprisingly similar to the best way to get customers for your business.
 You’ll have the best results with detailed preparation, and by letting people know about you and your business.
 Once you’ve done that, start pounding the pavement for a good lender.